Common Red Oak 4/4 planed and sanded! $350 per bdft!

-Open for walk in retail sales, Fridays and Saturdays, 9 am to 4 pm
+Open for walk in retail sales on Fridays and Saturdays, 9 am to 4 pm

 We try to make buying top quality hardwood an enjoyable and stress free experience, and take pride in having a clean, neighborly place for you to check out our lumber.
 Take a look our "Lumber for Sale" link at the top of page, to see what we currently have for sale.
 Most of the lumber will be nearly a full inch thick, but we also have some two inch thick boards and high quality live edge slabs.

-I am a woodworker, cabinet maker, former house builder and furniture maker and have lived in the Huntsville area for nearly 40 years.
-I used to spend more time looking for quality hardwood lumber than I did building my cabinets, furniture and other woodworking projects and when I found some, it was low quality, incredibly overpriced, air dried, or turned into potato chips by someone else's attempt at milling or kiln drying.
+I am a retired aerospace engineer, woodworker, cabinet maker, former house builder and furniture maker and have lived in the Huntsville area for nearly 40 years.
+My wife is a retired engineer from NASA, and decades ago we used to spend more time looking for quality hardwood lumber than I did building my cabinets, furniture and other woodworking projects and when I found some, it was low quality, incredibly overpriced, air dried, or turned into potato chips by someone else's attempt at milling or kiln drying.
 So we took the bull by the horns and started a small sawmill and lumber kiln operation years ago to provide high grade furniture lumber for ourselves.
-Soon word got around, other folks liked working with our lumber, our business grew little by little, and now we use our sawmill, kilns and connections to provide top quality hardwood to hobbyists and professional wood workers alike in Huntsville, Alabama and surrounding states.
+Soon word got around, other folks liked working with our lumber, our business grew organically little by little, and now we use our sawmill, kilns and connections to provide top quality hardwood to hobbyists and professional wood workers alike in Huntsville, Alabama and all over the country.

 Our customers range from homeowners, carpenters, cabinet and furniture makers, professional musical instrument makers, wood carvers, to folks who just want to build a doghouse or front porch bench.
 We put a lot of effort into providing top quality hardwood lumber and are very proud of the wood we sell.